 Can we help with your muscle pain?

-We can use a variety of techniques, from gently massaging aches and pains to deep tissue massage for chronic problems.
+We use a variety of techniques, from gently massaging aches and pains to deep tissue massage for chronic problems.
 We also have a G5 massaging machine that is very effective for treating overtight muscles, and we use ultrasound for inflammation and tendon related problems.

-Our Avenue Health practitioners will advise you as to the level of exercise and training your body will be able to cope with whilst you are recovering from your injury.
+Our practitioners will advise you as to the level of exercise and training your body will be able to cope with whilst you are recovering from your injury.
 Advice will also be given if any changes are needed in the way you work or train.

 I have now sent several of my clients to see Michael with a significant array of conditions, and I have heard nothing but positive feedback as a result.